t4d-gmbh/ci-cd-workflows/source/content/creating_workflows/gitlab_pipelines/variables.md

   These variables can be set via the Web-UI and can be used to store configuration values or secrets that your jobs need to access.
 {% if page %}

-An exemplary usage of a predefined variable:
+An exemplary use of a predefined variable:
 {% endif %}
 ```yaml
 myjob: